 #1: Scan lists of references

 PubMed and similar places may be searched, perhaps with the help of a guide.
-For example, Taboada et al guide us through the zbMATH database and note that the creator of Student’s t test used a pseudonym in publishing this widely-used statistical tool (‘Student’ was the pen name of William Sealy Gosset).
+For example, Taboada et al guide us through the zbMATH database and note that the creator of Student’s t test used a pseudonym in publishing this widely-used statistical tool (‘Student’ was the pen name of William Sealy Gosset, adopted because the Guinness brewery as his employer had banned staff from publishing).
 Others have explored the topic of anonymity too, including Bohannon, Prakash and Wendl and noted, amongst many other things, that the selection of a pseudonym conceals some aspects of the author while expressing others.
-Commentators such as Rao and Guenther have shown how any attempt to achieve anonymity is pretty comprehensively doomed in the age of the internet, and Finn observed that pen names can be misused to make false claims, so using a pseudonym must not be a vehicle for presenting hoax data, as Bohannon, Lindsay, Pluckrose and Boghossian have graphically illustrated.
+Commentators such as Rao and Guenther have shown how any attempt to achieve anonymity is pretty comprehensively doomed in the age of the internet, while Dobreski and Kwaśnik show how library cataloguing systems are changing to reveal more about authors.
+Meanwhile, Finn observed that pen names can be misused to make false claims, so using a pseudonym must not be a vehicle for presenting hoax data, as Bohannon, Lindsay, Pluckrose and Boghossian have graphically illustrated.

 It may be possible to spot authors using initials only, but not those who add fictitious initials, such as the K adopted by the author Joanne Rowling.
 Incomplete names will be more difficult to detect, as some forenames are also used as surnames, and cultural and language differences mean that recognising incomplete names outside one’s own culture is hard.
 Pseudonyms will be impossible to detect unless people use the direct ‘Anonymous’ or a flamboyantly humorous name to signal that this is a pseudonym, such as ‘Sally Popkorn‘.
 But who would know that F.D.C.
 Willard, the co-author working with physicist and mathematician Jack H. Hetherington, was his cat?
 Such examples bring the use of pseudonyms into disrepute and may in the end deny publication to legitimate authors.